 Kentucky Derby winner Mystik Dan takes on 7 other horses in the 149th Preakness

-Kentucky Derby winner Mystik Dan is looking for back-to-back Triple Crown victories when he t akes on seven other horses in the Preakness Stakes on Saturday night.
+BALTIMORE (AP) — Rain was falling at Pimlico Race Course on Saturday hours before Kentucky Derby winner Mystik Dan goes for back-to-back Triple Crown victories when he takes on seven other horses in the Preakness Stakes.

 “Catching Freedom trained really well going into the Derby,” Mystik Dan’s trainer, Kenny McPeek, said this week.
 “He’s a very nice horse.
 And Bob, he wouldn’t bring a horse without it being a good horse, and Chad’s also got a horse coming out of (finishing third behind winner Catching Freedom in) the Louisiana Derby.
 Yeah, it’s not a given.”